Lamian: Description

-Use in dishes
+Usage

 Dishes using lamian are usually served in a beef-flavored soup called tangmian (湯麵, literally 'soup noodles').
 However, they are sometimes stir-fried and served with a sauce as a dish called chaomian (炒麵, literally 'fried noodles').
-(This word is etymologically related to chow mein though the dish itself is different.)
+This word is etymologically related to chow mein though the dish itself is different.

 Region

 China

 Small restaurants serving Lanzhou-style lamian are very common throughout Western China where they have formed a staple diet for centuries, as well as Eastern Chinese cities.
 They tend to serve a variety of low cost meals, with a choice of lamian, knife-cut noodles and perhaps Xi'an-style paomo (steamed bread dipped in soup).
 Noodles may be served with beef or mutton, either in soup or stir-fried.
 Lamian can also be served cold with salad ingredients such as shredded cucumber and tomato to make a refreshing summer dish.

 Most of the lamian restaurants in China are owned by Hui ethnic families from Northwestern China and serve only halal food (thus no pork dishes).
 Lamian restaurants are the most common halal restaurants in Eastern China.

-Another typical variety of lamian is Shandong lamian, this kind of lamian is produced in Yantai, Shandong Province.
+Another typical variety of lamian is Shandong lamian, produced in Yantai, Shandong Province.

-Singapore

-Singapore sports 'lamian' restaurants, however the taste may be alien to those accustomed to Chinese lanzhou lamian, as the ingredients are often altered to suit local tastes which are distinctly South-Eastern Chinese.
-There are nevertheless lamian restaurants in Singapore serving tastes similar if not identical to lanzhou lamian, particularly if run by Chinese migrants.

 United States

 In New York's Manhattan and Sunset Park Chinatowns, lamian restaurants are a common sight.
 Most are run by Fuzhounese, some featuring knife-cut noodles, but most featuring only the hand-cut versions.
-In Manhattan Chinatown, most are located in the Fuzhounese area of Chinatown east of Bowery, while in Sunset Park, sometime referred to as Fuzhou Town, they are scattered along the 8th Avenue strip.
+In Manhattan Chinatown, most are located in the Fuzhounese area of Chinatown east of Bowery, while in Sunset Park, sometimes referred to as Fuzhou Town, they are scattered along the 8th Avenue strip.

-Australia

-Lamian restaurants are increasingly found in Australia's Chinatowns and beyond.
-Most are run by non-Hui, non-Muslim Chinese migrants from mainland China and therefore differ from the typical Muslim 'lamian' restaurants in China, as the meat will not be halal and ingredients such as pork are offered.
-Whilst in China lamian restaurants are typically cheap in comparison to other local food, in Australia the price of lamian restaurant meals is on par with other Chinese and local food varieties.
-Whilst in China lamian restaurants are advertised as 'Lanzhou' lamian, regardless of whether the recipes and staff are from Lanzhou, in Australia one finds non-Lanzhou lamian advertised, such as Xi'an lamian and Xinjiang lamian.

 Philippines

-Manila, Cebu and Davao's Chinatowns have Chinese restaurants serving lamian.
-Additionally, the Filipino version of noodles, locally called Pancit Canton, is a popular Filipino dish.
+Filipino Chinatown restaurants serve lamian, which somewhat resembles the popular local pancit canton of Filipino cuisine.